weltmeyer/ha_sonnenbatterie/README.md

 * ex. model 9.2 eco from 2014 not working

 ## Sensors
-The main foxus of the integration is to provide a comprehensive set of sensors for your SonnenBatterie.
+The main focus of the integration is to provide a comprehensive set of sensors for your SonnenBatterie.
 Right after installation the most relevant sensors are already activated.